 Have you noticed a decrease in the speed of your Internet connection?
 Are you running into issues when uploading images or videos?
-Has your streaming or gaming been affected by lags and buffering issues?
+Has your gaming been affected by lags and buffering issues?
 If you experience any of these challenges, you’re likely suffering from low bandwidth or similar issues related to your ISP.
 It can be difficult to know how to increase your Wi-Fi speeds without paying more to upgrade your Internet connection.

 There are a variety of reliable ways to boost your Wi-Fi speed and strengthen your connection.
-Whether you are looking to stabilize your streaming or reduce buffering issues, there is a solution for you.
+Whether you are looking to stabilize your speeds or reduce buffering issues, there is a solution for you.
 Take a look below as we discuss proven methods to safely and effectively increase your Wi-Fi speeds.

 Bandwidth and Internet Speeds

 Whether you’re a student, someone who works from home, or a casual Internet user, you need a stable Internet connection.
-When you connect to the Internet to upload files, stream content, or play games, you’re using your bandwidth connection.
+When you connect to the Internet to upload files, watch content, or play games, you’re using your bandwidth connection.
 Your bandwidth controls the speed of your Wi-Fi and is monitored by your Mbps transfer rate.

 On average, an acceptable Wi-Fi connection speed is about 25 Mbps.
 However, the more Internet users on your network, the higher your bandwidth rate should be to manage the traffic.
 Networks shared with up to five users should run at an estimated 200 to 300 Mbps.
 Without a higher Mbps (megabytes per second), multiple users accessing your network can cause a significant drop in bandwidth speed.